danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

 ![data_exploration_cleaning3.jpg](https://github.com/danvuk567/Linux-Command-Data-Analytics/blob/main/images/data_exploration_cleaning3.jpg?raw=true)

-We can use the awk command again for column 7, specifically check if there are NULL, #N/A or empty values, and count the number of lines with wc -l.
+We can use the awk command again for column 7, specifically check if there are 'NULL', '#N/A' or empty values, and count the number of lines with wc -l.
 There are **762** Rate values out of **8146** that are missing which should not pose a problem for any further analysis on the Rate column in Linux.

         awk -F ',' '$7 == "NULL"' $output_file | wc -l
         awk -F ',' '$7 == "#N/A"' $output_file | wc -l